New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Conclusions

 \section{Conclusions}

-OTFS has been seen as a promising enabler for future wireless systems, especially in high-mobility environments.
-This article provides a comprehensive survey of OTFS technology in the 6G era.
-In particular, we commenced from the background of DD domain channel representation.
-Then the fundamentals and performance limits related to OTFS were discussed.
-As the most important part, we detailed introduce the up-to-date research progress on the transmitter and receiver design.
-The OTFS-based ISAC system was later presented.
-Finally, we summarized several emerging applications of OTFS and open research problems.
-Our hope is that this survey paper will help researchers from both industry and academia to have a better understanding of OTFS and to promote research in this area.
+Delay-Doppler communications relying on OTFS has been seen as a promising enabler for future wireless systems, particularly in high-mobility environments.
+This article presents a comprehensive survey of OTFS technology in the context of the 6G era.
+Specifically, we begin with the background of DD domain channel representation, followed by an examination of the fundamentals and performance limits associated with OTFS.
+As the most critical aspect, we provide a detailed account of the latest research advancements in transmitter and receiver design.
+Subsequently, we discuss the OTFS-based ISAC system.
+Lastly, we summarize several emerging applications of OTFS and identify open research challenges.
+Our aim is for this survey paper to assist researchers in both industry and academia to gain a deeper understanding of OTFS and to encourage further exploration in this area.